adityasi3578/DUD/replit.md

 ## Overview

-This is a full-stack web application for tracking daily productivity updates.
-The application allows users to log their daily activities including tasks completed, hours worked, mood, and notes.
-It provides a dashboard with analytics, goal tracking, and activity feeds to help users monitor their productivity over time.
+This is a full-stack web application for tracking daily productivity updates with comprehensive role-based access control and team management functionality.
+The application supports two user types:

+- **ADMIN users**: Get direct access to an admin panel for creating/managing teams and users, with full system access
+- **USER users**: Access team-based dashboards with team switching functionality, can request to join multiple teams

+The system enables team collaboration, project tracking, and progress monitoring with role-based permissions and multi-team support.

 ## User Preferences